How to Pick Effective Top Team OKRs

 Try to limit everything to maximum five OKRs even better is three OKRs for that top team.
 To really focus and have a high chance of reaching all of them.
 And finally this sheet can be used for quarterly OKRs; it can be used for annual OKRs; some company even use it for three yea OKRs.
 It's perfectly fine to do this exercise three times in a row using separate copies of the same sheet.
 But of course make sure that you start with the long-term before you go mid-term and then you do short-term.

-This worksheet “Setting Objectives and Key Results” is available for download here.
+Download the worksheet “Setting Objectives and Key Results”below:

 Roland Siebelink speaks and writes about companies that keep growing while also keeping their culture.